vitalets/playwright-bdd/docs/writing-features/tags-from-path.md

 # Tags from path

-**Tags from path** is a powerful way to automatically assign tags to features via `@`-prefixed directories or filenames.
+**Tags from path** is a powerful way to assign tags to features via `@`-prefixed directories or filenames.
 It allows to bind feature with step definitions without explicitly defining tags in the code.

 Example:
 ```